ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 3/README.md

 - Evaluate model accuracy using MSE

 ## Schedule
-- 3:50pm-4:05pm: Kyle will share his insights and experiences on the topic.
+- 3:50pm-4:10pm: Kyle will walk through the R code in the html file and explain the sections for ridge regression, lasso regression, and elastic net.
-- 4:05pm-4:25pm: Take some time to practice what you've learned and complete some simple tasks on your own.
+- 4:10pm-4:30pm: Students will engage in hands-on practice by completing simple questions to reinforce students' understanding.
+The TA and tutors will be availabe to assist and answer any questions
-- 4:25pm-4:30pm: We will release the solutions and address any errors or questions with the assistance of Lina and Jing.
+- 4:30pm: The solutions to the practice questions will be released.